 You should be able to perform and apply all of the above correctly on your own without any pressure in order to move up from the foundation level.
-They form a sound basic pistol competency, irrespective of the following specification steps.
-Whether you carry your gun on duty or for civilian self defense or you become a sports shooter in any discipline you choose, you will be able to acquire additional, specific skills building up on a solid, common basis.
+Those skills form a sound basic pistol competency, irrespective of the following specification steps.

 The Four Universal Safety Rules

 There are four universal safety rules that a shooter has to apply under all circumstances, irrespective of the type of firearm.